PauseAI/pauseai-website/src/posts/offense-defense.md

 Modern Large Language Models can create text in all sorts of styles, and other models can create images, audio, and even video.
 Many models create unconvincing fakes, but the quality is improving rapidly.

-State of the art text, audio and image models are already good enough to fool most humans.
+State-of-the-art text, audio and image models are already good enough to fool most humans.
 In 2022, the first AI generated image won an art competition.
 A couple of months later, a photography contest was won using an AI generated image.